Ferial Karim

-Ferial Karim (فريال كريم; 16 April 1938 – 4 July 1988) was a Lebanese actress, singer and beauty pageant titleholder who was crowned Femina Miss India 1962 and represented India at Miss World 1962.
+Ferial Karim (فريال كريم; 16 April 1938 – 4 July 1988) was a Lebanese actress and singer.
 Ferial was introduced to show business at a very young age by her father, she garnered popular acclaim and traveled back to Lebanon where she continued performing until she died on stage at the age of fifty.

 Early life

 Ferial Karim was born Vera Semaan to a Christian family on April 16, 1938, to Bechara, a postal office clerk and Marie, a housewife.
 Karim had five siblings, four girls and a brother; she received preferential treatment from her parents ever since she was diagnosed with rheumatic heart disease; she enjoyed and got away with mimicking her parents' guests and her teachers.

 Karim's maternal cousin Alexandra Badran was an actress and singer who was known as Nour al-Hoda.
 Alexandra encouraged Karim's father Bechara to pursue a singing career for his eldest daughter Isabelle in Egypt.
 Bechara took both his daughters with him where the ten-year-old Karim took on the stage while a band was practicing and began singing Thuraya Helmi songs.
 Karim attracted attention of Egyptian movie producers and was cast as a child prodigy Ferial in Ibrahim Lama's movie Sikkat as-Salamah (The safety track); Karim adopted the nickname for her artistic career.